RoboStack/ros-galactic/README.md

 ### Debugging / Running the "RoboStack" pipeline locally

-The robostack project uses "vinca" to generate recipes from a yaml file.
+The robostack project uses [vinca](https://github.com/RoboStack/vinca) to generate recipes from a yaml file.
 The yaml file is the `vinca_PLATFORM.yaml` files in this repository.

 To walk through the steps of setting up vinca and running builds: